Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/18_finishing-touches/index.md

 }
 ```

-In the box's vertices creation, we have change the *x* value from *64f* to *60f*, and more importantly, positive *z* value from *77f* to *45f*.
+In the box's vertices creation, we have changed the *x* value from *64f* to *60f*, and more importantly, the positive *z* value from *77f* to *45f*.
 This will make the player's collision more accurate.

 You can work on collisions for all your game objects.
-Collisions, when done right, will make your game feels more physical, more grounded in reality.
+Collisions, when done right, will make your game feel more physical, more grounded in reality.

 ### Expanding the level

-Until now, we have two waves of enemies, separated by a power up.
-You can create other waves with other enemy patterns, main phase timing.
-The waves system even allows to have several waves present on screen at the same time, provided you time the wave with close enough timings.
-You can also add commentaries from the robot or from our dauntless pilot.
+Until now, we have two waves of enemies, separated by a power-up.
+You can create other waves with other enemy patterns and main phase timing.
+The waves system even allows having several waves present on screen at the same time, provided you time the waves with close enough timings.
+You can also add commentary from the robot or from our dauntless pilot.

-You can also imagine to create other kind of enemies, with different patterns - that is to say, a different internal state machine.
+You can also imagine creating other kinds of enemies, with different patterns — that is to say, a different internal state machine.
 A level boss, with infinite (-1) main phase duration, could be such an enemy.

 Here are two additional waves in the `Level0.xml` file: